systemd/systemd/docs/BLOCK_DEVICE_LOCKING.md

 device while operating: before starting work on the block device, they should take an `LOCK_EX` lock on it.
 This has two effects: first of all, in case `systemd-udevd` is still processing the device the tool will wait for it to finish.
-Second, after the lock is taken, it can be sure that that `systemd-udevd` will refrain from processing the block device, and thus all other client applications subscribed to it won't get device notifications from potentially half-written data either.
+Second, after the lock is taken, it can be sure that `systemd-udevd` will refrain from processing the block device, and thus all other client applications subscribed to it won't get device notifications from potentially half-written data either.
 After the operation is complete the